Kubedex/dolos/README.md

 ## Amazon

 This is currently dreadful.
 I have automation in Travis for this at work and it consistently takes 20 minutes.
+This includes creating a VPC, NAT gateway (a few mins), then starting EKS (about 11 mins), then the workers need to join.

 ## Others